Job outlooks for Managers in health care

 As the population continues to age, the growing need for health services will drive the steady demand for this occupation.
 Opportunities are expected to arise as there will be a need to replace workers who retire.
 These are usually not entry-level positions.
 Advancement to a management position in health care depends upon experience and relevant education in the candidate's field or speciality.
 Individuals with a business-related master's degree with some specialization in health services administration will most likely have enhanced job prospects.

-Here are some key facts about Managers in health care in Newfoundland and Labrador:
+Here are some key facts about managers in health care in Newfoundland and Labrador:

 • Approximately 550 people work in this occupation.